 The Sea of Faith / Was once, too, at the full -Dover Beach

-Correct Answer: E. Crisis of religious faith
+Correct Answer: B. Crisis of religious faith

 Explanation: Arnold's metaphor of the retreating "Sea of Faith" directly addresses the Victorian crisis of religious belief, brought about by scientific discoveries and historical criticism of the Bible.
 The image captures the period's growing religious doubt.